-nutes of the previous meeting, action log, and attendance register TB (11/21) 002 initiates of the previous meeting, action log, and attendance register initiates of the previous meeting, action log, and attendance register TB (11/21) 003
+Minutes of the previous meeting, action log, and attendance register TB (11/21) 002 windles of the previous meeting, action log, and attendance register TB (11/21) 003

-Sandwell and West Birmingham Hospitals \overline{MHS}

-NHS TRUEL To approve the minutes of the meeting held on 7 th October 2021 as a true/accurate record of discussions, and update on actions from previous meetings TB (11/21) 004 The minutes of the previous meeting held on 7 th October 2021 were reviewed and APPROVED as a true and accurate record of the meeting.
+To approve the minutes of the meeting held on 7th October 2021 as a true/accurate record of discussions, and update on actions from previous meetings

+The minutes of the previous meeting held on 7th October 2021 were reviewed and APPROVED as a true and accurate record of the meeting.

 There were no matters arising or actions.

+3. Chair's opening comments

+Verbal

-3. Chair's opening comments Verbal DN recognised and thanked HK on behalf of the Board for everything he had done sind 2012.
+DN recognised and thanked HK on behalf of the Board for everything he had done since he had started in 2012.
 He had been Vice-Chair of the Board and part of many committees.
-HK had been previous Chair, Richard Samuda, as his right-hand man for advice.
-He had been involve Metropolitan University Hospital (MMUH) business cases, championed research and d on a personal level, he was highly committed and thought about things differently, car supporting both staff and patients.
-DN wished HK well in his new role in trade negotiar n described by ed in Midland evelopment, and ing for and tions with India.
+HK had been described by previous Chair, Richard Samuda, as his right-hand man for advice.
+He had been involved in Midland Metropolitan University Hospital (MMUH) business cases, championed research and development, and on a personal level, he was highly committed and thought about things differently, caring for and supporting both staff and patients.
+DN wished HK well in his new role in trade negotiations with India.

 HK thanked everyone for their support over the last nine years.
+His wife had been born at City and his daughter at Sandwell, who had later trained as a medic at City.
+He hoped to keep in touch.

+4. Questions from members of the public

+Verbal

+None.

-His wife had been born daughter at Sandwell, who had later trained as a medic at City.
-He hoped to keep in to • 4.
-Questions from members of the public Verbal None.
-Updates from Board Committee Chairs 5a.
-Receive the update from the Quality and Safety Committee held on 29 th October 2021.
-TB (11/21) 005 KT highlighted the following four topics to raise to the Board's attention: Patient experience benchmarking against the NHSI Patient Experience Improvement Framework would be helped by a new Patient Involvement and Insight Lead, Jamie Emery.
-2. The staffing position in maternity and neonates remained challenging.
-The tear improvement options, including moving nurses into midwifery. n were looking at 31 of 57 first unannounced in-house inspection visits had been done, to finish i Revisits had begun.
-Actions to address emerging themes would be led by Execu would be shared widely.
-Ruth Spencer was commended for her work on this pr itives.
-Learnings Safeguarding had an increasingly large number of Looked after Children (LAC) to also cared for adults through multi-agency partnerships.
-Learning was underwar Capacity Act and Liberty Protection Safeguards, previously Deprivation of Liber y on the Mental MR reported that the Safeguarding business case had been superseded by the Safegua to Q&S at the end of the month.
-DN was assured that the caseloads for LAC were on th 5b.
-Receive the update from the People & OD Committee held on 29 th October 2021.
-TB (11/21) 006
+Updates from Board Committee Chairs

+5a.
+Receive the update from the Quality and Safety Committee held on 29th October 2021.

+KT highlighted the following four topics to raise to the Board's attention:

+- 1. Patient experience benchmarking against the NHSI Patient Experience Improvement Framework would be helped by a new Patient Involvement and Insight Lead, Jamie Emery. - 2.
+The staffing position in maternity and neonates remained challenging.
+The team were looking at improvement options, including moving nurses into midwifery. - 3.
+31 of 57 first unannounced in-house inspection visits had been done, to finish in December 2021.
+Revisits had begun.
+Actions to address emerging themes would be led by Executives.
+Learnings would be shared widely.
+Ruth Spencer was commended for her work on this project. - 4.
+Safeguarding had an increasingly large number of Looked after Children (LAC) by the Trust and also cared for adults through multi-agency partnerships.
+Learning was underway on the Mental Capacity Act and Liberty Protection Safeguards, previously Deprivation of Liberty Safeguards.

+MR reported that the Safeguarding business case had been superseded by the Safeguarding review going to Q&S at the end of the month.
+DN was assured that the caseloads for LAC were on their risk register.

+5b.
+Receive the update from the People & OD Committee held on 29th October 2021.

+NHS Trust.